UB-Lab product family - Versatile ultrasonic profilers

-The device is configured through a dynamic web interface and integrates an internal logger (3Go) which allows the storage of a large amount of data, enabling days or months of monitoring (depending on configuration).
+The devices are configured through a dynamic web interface and integrate an internal logger (3Go) which allows the storage of a large amount of data, enabling days or months of monitoring (depending on configuration).

 Ethernet communication goes through RJ45 cable.
-The device can behave like a DHCP server when connected directly to the computer, or it can be connected to the network and behave like a DHCP client.
-You can then, depending on your network configuration, connect to the device through WiFi.
+The devices can behave like a DHCP server when connected directly to the computer, or they can be connected to the network and behave like a DHCP client.
+You can then, depending on your network configuration, connect to your device through WiFi.

 |Velocity accuracy||0.2 to 1%|